Mathematical Formulation

 where we have used $q_v = q_t - q_l - q_i$.
 This allows one to recover temperature given internal energy and specific humidities as state variables.

-The temperature recovery equation \eqref{e:temperature} is crucial for saturation adjustment algorithms, where temperature must be computed from internal energy and composition.
+The temperature recovery equation \eqref{e:temperature} is crucial to compute temperature from internal energy and composition when internal (or total) energy is used as a prognostic variable.
 This inversion is possible because internal energy is a monotonic function of temperature for our assumptions.

 \[\begin{equation} \begin{aligned} I_{v,0} &= L_{v, 0} - R_v T_0,\\ I_{i,0} &= L_{f, 0}. \end{aligned} \label{e:RefInternalEnergies} \end{equation}\]